-The security information can be written as 'unformatted' text as well as HTML formatted text.
-2000 characters are available to write failsafe into the Board 7274(RC).
+The security information can be written as 'unformatted' text as well as in HTML format.
+There are 2000 characters available to write failsafe into the Time Server.

 After a successful storage the "Customized Security Banner" with the saved security information is displayed in the General-Tab.